Krastanov/labwebsite/grad-qis.md

 #### Exams:

-- Midterm, take home exam, 7am-11:59pm, Tuesday October 15
+- Midterm, take home exam, 7am-11:59pm, Tuesday October TBD
 - Final, in-person written exam, date TBD

 Take home exams are completely open book and open internet, but no communication with other sentient beings is permitted (e.g., yes to using search engines, no to asking new questions on forums, no to working with classmates).